Shivansh722/Shivansh722/README.md

 1. [Jai Kisan](https://github.com/Shivansh722/Jai-Kisan): This project is an app developed in flutter to help the farmers in India.
 2. [SRM Live](https://github.com/Shivansh722/go_live): Live app to show the current events and activities in the college.
+3. [The Pocket Money](https://github.com/Shivansh722/the_pocket_money): An application to revelutionise how Indian youth generates employment.

 ## Let's Connect